sgrif/talks/foundation_demystified/presentation.md

 # Hydration Break

-^ Remember folks, you need to be drinking more water at high altitude.
-The Rust Foundation cares about rustacean hydration, so let's take a second to drink some water.
+^ And now it's time for another hydration break, brought to you by The Rust Foundation.
+The Foundation cares about Rustacean hydration, so let's all take a moment to drink some water.

 ---